-Indy, IRIX, Silicon Graphics, and the Silicon Graphics logo are registered trademarks and IRIS InSight, O2, RoboInst, and XFS are trademarks of Silicon Graphics, Inc. Alias/Wavefront is a trademark of Alias/Wavefront, a division of Silicon Graphics Limited.
+Indy, IRIX, and Silicon Graphics are registered trademarks and IRIS InSight, O2, RoboInst, the Silicon Graphics logo, and XFS are trademarks of Silicon Graphics, Inc. Alias/Wavefront is a trademark of Alias/Wavefront, a division of Silicon Graphics Limited.
 FLEXIm is a trademark of GLOBEtrotter Software, Inc. Network License System and NetLS are trademarks of Apollo Computer, Inc., a subsidiary of Hewlett-Packard Company.
 POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc. NFS is a registered trademark of Sun Microsystems, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd.

-IRIX® Admin: Software Installation and Licensing Document Number 007-1364-090
+IRIX® Admin: Software Installation and Licensing Document Number 007-1364-110